retypeapp/obsidian/en/Home.md

 ---
 # Obsidian Help

-!!!warning Disclaimer
+!!!base Disclaimer
 This site displays the [Obsidian Help](https://github.com/obsidianmd/obsidian-help) documentation, which is © [Obsidian](https://obsidian.md/).
 The content is reproduced here for informational and/or educational purposes only.
 We make no claim of ownership over the material; all rights are reserved by Obsidian.
 Any use beyond fair use or without Obsidian’s permission may be subject to copyright law.
-!!!

-!!!
-This website is generated as a demonstration from a public [fork](https://github.com/retypeapp/obsidian) of the [Obsidian Help](https://github.com/obsidianmd/obsidian-help) repository with the project built using [Retype](https://retype.com/).
+This website is generated using [Retype](https://retype.com/) as a demonstration from a public [fork](https://github.com/retypeapp/obsidian) of the [Obsidian Help](https://github.com/obsidianmd/obsidian-help) repository.
 Please see the original [Obsidian Help](https://help.obsidian.md/) website.
 All content is copyright © 2025 [Obsidian](https://obsidian.md/).
 !!!

 Welcome to the official Obsidian Help site, where you can find tips and guides on how to use [Obsidian](https://obsidian.md).
 For API documentation visit the [Obsidian Developer Docs](https://docs.obsidian.md/).